brandonrobertz/artificial_seinfeld/README.md

 average training and test loss.
 The optimizer looks to minimize our test loss.

-The overall theory here is that we could generate a full Seinfeld script by training a model for each character, and then having the models generate dialogue for scenes.
+The overall theory here is that we could generate a full Seinfeld script by training a model for each character, then have the models feed off eachother, and generate dialogue for scenes.

 ## Getting Started